Writing is probably the first thing you associate blogging with.

 The process can be time-consuming but it’s well worth spending a day or two to create a solid link network.
 It might not be as powerful as getting links from the big blogs, but it’s still a step in the right direction.

-I have actually written a whole article on the importance of interlinking, which you might want to check out:
+I have actually written a whole article on the importance of interlinking, which you might want to check out: 4 Good Reasons to Start Interlinking Your Posts and 5 Steps to Doing it Right.

 6. Use Your Content for Guest Posts